Sponsored by Massage Study Buddy

 Marijuana is big news—and big money.

-Many states have passed laws that allow people to use CBD extract, primarily in oil form.
-Nine states have legalized recreational marijuana while 29 states have legalized medical marijuana.
+Many states have passed laws that allow people to use CBD oil or extract, primarily in oil form.
+24 states have legalized recreational marijuana, while 39 states have legalized medical marijuana.

-In just six states—Idaho, South Dakota, West Virginia, Nebraska, Kansas and Indiana—all forms of cannabis are illegal.
+In just six states—Idaho, South Dakota, West Virginia, Nebraska, Kansas, and Indiana—all forms of cannabis are illegal.
+In states where marijuana is illegal, massage therapists almost certainly cannot buy or use THC-infused products.

 What does this mean for massage therapists curious about products that contain CBD or THC?
-Here, MASSAGE Magazine tackles the eight most important questions regarding the use of this growing trend.
+Here, MASSAGE Magazine tackles the eight most important questions about the use of this growing trend.

 Glossary of Terms